sub-t/next-mdx-site/README.md

 # Next.js + MDX Site Template

-Next.js と MDX で作るサイトのテンプレートです。
+A template for building websites with Next.js and MDX.

-このテンプレート自体にブログページとドキュメントページを完備しており、ブログサイトとして使用することはもちろん、ドキュメントから拡張方法を学ぶことも可能です。
+This template includes both a blog and a documentation section out of the box.
+It can be used as a blog site, but also serves as a learning resource for extending your own MDX-based site.

-## Library
+## Libraries Used

 - Next.js
-- MUI
+- MUI (Material UI)
 - Emotion

 ## Demo